vinoji2005/fioneer-azure-iac-poc/README.md

 # 🌐 Azure Infrastructure as Code – Fioneer DevOps Challenge

-This proof-of-concept (PoC) demonstrates Infrastructure as Code (IaC) deployment using Azure ARM templates, PowerShell automation, and GitHub source control.
+This proof-of-concept  demonstrates Infrastructure as Code deployment using Azure ARM templates, PowerShell automation, and GitHub source control.
 It enables standardized provisioning of core Azure resources like Virtual Networks and Storage Accounts.

 ---